 This was my favorite meal in Jaco but *disclaimer* I fell in love with the restaurant at first sight and without my knowledge it was also #1 on Will’s researched list.
 I was predisposed to love it to redeem my many past failures.
 It was all so fresh and light & super delicious.
 See what we both ate!

-Will’s Meal: Homemade Barba Roja beer, Medianoche sandwhich (Cuban food by the way…) with a side of fresh fruit
+- Will’s Meal: Homemade Barba Roja beer, Medianoche sandwich (Cuban food by the way…) with a side of fresh fruit

-My Meal: Homemade lemonade, Mahi Mahi Burrito with Yucca fries & a Rosemary Limeaid Cocktail
+- My Meal: Homemade lemonade, Mahi Mahi Burrito with Yucca fries & a Rosemary Limeade Cocktail

 Mas x Menos Supermarket